We take an in-depth look at what you can expect from Amazon Music Unlimited, and whether or not this is worth investing in.

 X-Ray and Lyrics

 Amazon Music provides lyrics to popular songs right within the app.
 It also follows along with the song, and allows you to jump to specific sections of the song by cycling through the lyrics.

-This includes X-Ray, which provides information on the song producer, the writer, and other people involved in the track’s creation.
+Included is X-Ray, which provides information on who produced the song, who it was written by, and who was involved with the track’s creation.

 Amazon’s Alexa is a huge part of Amazon Music.
 So big, in fact, that it has a dedicated button at the bottom of the app.
 Subscribers can play music, upgrade their plan, and control music through Alexa.

 This opens up seemingly endless possibilities.
 And Amazon makes users aware of this by making sure the Alexa option is available from all screens.